 Here’s another curious proclamation from Corlett: “No test will save you from the hard work of developing an intelligent hiring process.”
 Who wouldn’t agree with that?
 As I mentioned earlier, personality tests make a hiring process more intelligent when used in conjunction with other screening tools like the behavioral interview.

 Relying on only the interview places the hiring burden squarely on a manager’s ability to cut through the mask worn by the savvy and rehearsed candidate.
 Even more suspect is the manager’s ability to neutralize all personal bias from his decision making.
 Few managers are so skilled at interviewing they can eliminate some bias.
 And bias makes selection vulnerable to mistakes.

 Before I close this article, I wanted to share one pet peeve.
 Why is it that every writer or consultant that wants to badmouth pre-employment personality tests resorts to comparing them to phrenology, the 19th century theory of determining personal attributes by measure the bumps on a person’s head?
 Really?
 Is that the best argument offered to discount the value of personality tests?
 If so, I guess we should question the value of computer science because it was based on the same fundamental math principles as the abacus and slide ruler.
 Testing for almost any purpose has progressed in infinite ways since the 1800s.
 For sure, there is a lot of room for improvement but eliminating pre-employment testing from a hiring manager’s toolbox does not improve chances of success.

 But I digress!

-The bottom line is this: personality tests can make good managers better at hiring; But they don’t won’t make bad managers who make stupid or bad choices good.
+The bottom line is this: pre-employment personality assessments can make good managers better at hiring; But they don’t won’t make bad managers who make stupid or bad choices good.